 Step 4: Forgive and Let Go

 In my experience, forgiveness often involves a two-part process.
 First, it consists of forgiving the person who hurt you, and second, it consists of forgiving yourself.
-Usually, we put ourselves in great pain and suffering situations because we did not listen to our intuition, had unrealistic expectations, made unhealthy choices that went against our values, or any of the hundred possible things we could have done that we now blame ourselves for.
-That’s why we forgive others, and we forgive ourselves.
+Usually, you put yourself in great pain and suffering situations because you did not listen to your intuition, had unrealistic expectations, made unhealthy choices that went against your values, or any of the hundred possible things you could have done that you now blame yourself for.
+That’s why you forgive others, and you forgive yourself.

 Step 5: Appreciate and Learn